treeops/treeops/README.md

 * JSON
 * CSV

-TreeOps defines set of data tree transformations to faciliate typical data manipulations:
+TreeOps defines set of data tree transformations to facilitate typical data manipulations:
 * filtering and deleting irrelevant data
 * renaming and moving nodes along the tree
 * flattening and de-flattening to convert between tree and tabular formats
-* change nodes using reqular expressions under selected nodes
+* change nodes using regular expressions under selected nodes

 Transformations can be saved and re-applied again later.